digiaonline/graphql-php/README.md

 Each type in a schema has a resolver associated with it that allows for resolving the actual value.
 However, most types do not need a custom resolver, because they can be resolved using the default resolver.
-Usually these resolvers are lambda functions, but you can also define your own resolvers by implementing the `ResolverInterface`.
+Usually these resolvers are lambda functions, but you can also define your own resolvers by extending `AbstractTypeResolver` or `AbstractFieldResolver`.
+Alternatively you can also implement the `ResolverInterface` directly.

 A resolver function receives four arguments: